mr0bbie/incredible-moon-257e6/src/pages/about.md

           figured something better could be made.
 Two years of development later and the Glow Letter Co was born taking in the best elements of the different letter lighting approaches.

+          Each letter is extensively tested and specially packaged before entering the hire fleet to ensure they glow their brightest at your event.
+We are continually testing and refining our letter builds to introduce new technology and manufacturing techniques.

         image: images/Image from iOS.jpg
         image_alt: People in conversation in the office lounge area
         media_position: right